stat545ubc-2021/mda-HosseinEbrahimiK/Milestone 3/mini-project-3.md

     ## #   on_street_block <dbl>, on_street <chr>, neighbourhood_name <chr>,
     ## #   street_side_name <chr>, height_range_id <dbl>, diameter <dbl>, curb <chr>,
     ## #   longitude <dbl>, latitude <dbl>

-I’ve been extracting the age of trees in many different ways for various tasks so far, like using `substring()` and `as.numeric()`, and none of them was this clean in terms of coding and reading.
-The `lubridate::year()` extracts the year from a date format and turns it to a numeric value, all things we wanted in a single function!
-We need the age of trees in order to investigate their relationship with the diameter for the next Modeling exercise.

 <!----------------------------------------------------------------------------->